microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-how-to-write-interactive-message-app.md

 Messages can be retrieved using the `GET` HTTP method on the [chatMessages](/graph/api/resources/chatmessage) resource.

-To increase response time for your application, to avoid throttling (described below), and to potentially minimize costs for you, you should avoid reading the same message multiple times from Microsoft Graph.
+To improve the response time for your application, to minimize throttling (described below), and to potentially lower the costs for you, you should minimize reading the same message multiple times from Microsoft Graph.
 Thus, retrieving messages using the `GET` HTTP method described in this step should only be used initially as a one-time export, or when the change notifications ([Steps 6](#step-6-subscribe-to-change-notifications) to [8](#step-8-renew-change-notification-subscriptions) below) have expired and you want to resync the messages again.
 Otherwise, you should rely on your cache (see [Step 5](#step-5-cache-messages) below) and change notifications ([Steps 6](#step-6-subscribe-to-change-notifications) to [8](#step-8-renew-change-notification-subscriptions) below).

 Microsoft Graph offers several ways to retrieve chat messages: